 What causes bowel (colon) cancer?

 The cause of bowel cancer, as with other cancers, is due to damage to cellular DNA.
-This damage results in uncontrolled growth of abnormal cells, which leads to formation of a tumour.
-In bowel cancer, the tumour commonly starts as a benign lesion (i.e., it does not invade beyond its normal boundary).
-This benign tumour is commonly referred to as a polyp, which can be seen at the time of a colonoscopy (an exploratory procedure that involves a doctor inserting a thin lit tube into the anus to view the colon) as a pink growth that protrudes into the inside of the bowel.
-This can continue to grow and invade deeper tissues, at which point it becomes a malignant tumour (cancer) where it can also spread throughout the body via the bloodstream or lymphatic system.
+This damage results in uncontrolled growth of abnormal cells, which leads to formation of a tumor.
+In bowel cancer, the tumor commonly starts as a benign lesion (i.e., it does not invade beyond its normal boundary).
+This benign tumor is commonly referred to as a polyp, which can be seen at the time of a colonoscopy (an exploratory procedure that involves a doctor inserting a thin lit tube into the anus to view the colon) as a pink growth that protrudes into the inside of the bowel.
+This can continue to grow and invade deeper tissues, at which point it becomes a malignant tumor (cancer) where it can also spread throughout the body via the bloodstream or lymphatic system.